Chafing is skin irritation that occurs where skin rubs against skin, clothing, or other material.

 Skin irritation from rubbing

 Franks RR.
-Skin problems of the athlete.
+Skin problems in the athlete.
 In: Madden CC, Putukian M, McCarty EC, Young CC, eds.
 Netter's Sports Medicine.
 2nd ed.
 Philadelphia, PA: Elsevier; 2018:chap 40.

 Smith ML.
 Environmental and sports-related skin diseases.
 In: Bolognia JL, Schaffer JV, Cerroni L, eds.
 Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 88.